andrebriggs/bedrock-agents/README.md

   - Azure CLI (with Azure DevOps extension)
   - Terraform
   - Scripts to connect to an Azure DevOps organization and register as a custom build agent
+- A script to create necessary variables for Azure Pipelines
 - A script to build the Dockerfile and push to ACR
 - A script to deploy custom build agent image to Azure Container Instance with secure environment variables
 - An Azure Pipelines yaml file that will validate that existence of aforementioned applications in the custom build agent